How to get from Cusco to Machu Picchu (Without Trekking)

 Tours to Machu PicchuVariesFrom 100 USD

-*Requires staying at least 1 night in Ollantaytambo
+*Requires staying at least 1 night in Ollantaytambo.

 What is the Best Way to Travel from Cusco to Machu Picchu?

-The most comfortable and time-efficient way to get to Machu Picchu from Cusco is by train and then bus.
+Overall, the most comfortable and time-efficient way is by train from Cusco to Aguas Calientes and then the bus.

-If you’re after the best way to get to Machu Picchu on a tight budget, then taking a colectivo to Ollantaytambo and then hiking to the ruins will cost you only a few dollars.
+If that’s not in your budget, then the cheapest way to get to Machu Picchu from Cusco on a tight budget is by taking a colectivo to Ollantaytambo and then hiking to the ruins.
+This will cost you as little as 5 USD.

 Can you Drive from Cusco to Machu Picchu?